Virtual Private Network (VPN)

 You may be prompted to enable Full Disk Access in the future.
 These notifications can be ignored.

-If you are on a Mac, you may also need to go into settings > privacy and security > scroll down until you see "details" > turn on the slider for Fortinet
+If you are on a Mac, you may also need to go into Settings > Privacy & Security > scroll down until you see "Details" > Turn on the slider for Fortinet

 If all steps above fail, please use the local installer .exe located in X:\Software Repository\CS_DFS\NEW SOFTWARE\TESTING\FortiClientVPN Local Windows Installer